-Cash is comprised of deposits in bank accounts which generate an interest on the available balance.
-Cash equivalents are mainly represented by short-term bank deposits and fixed-income investments (overnight), both with maturities of three months or less and their carrying values approximate fair value.
+Cash is comprised of deposits in bank accounts that generate interest on the available balance.
+Cash equivalents are mainly represented by short-term bank deposits and fixed-income investments (overnight), both with maturities of three months or less, and their carrying values approximate fair value.